 You can help!
 Please contact these politicians who deny climate change in your state and tell them to support common sense solutions.

-Refusing to accept the facts that explain climate change, choosing to deny it to support dying fossil fuel industries, or electing to ignore it for political reasons doesn’t prevent it.
+Refusing to accept the facts that explain climate change, choosing to deny it to support dying fossil fuel industries, or electing to ignore it for political reasons won’t prevent it.
 Since fossil fuel and animal agriculture companies cause climate change, they have waged campaigns against curbing emissions to grow their profits.
 They’re doing what’s in their interest–not yours–so you should oppose them regardless of your political affiliation.

 Hurricane Andrew should have been a wake-up call to deal responsibly with climate change.
 Katrina and Wilma should have been sobering reminders.
 Sandy and Harvey should have sealed the deal.
 And now Irma should make investments in alternative energy and plant-based food and reducing greenhouses gases a national emergency.